-Tour of Britain continues: St. Andrews, Scotland
+Tour of Britain: St. Andrews, Scotland

 Ron Current